kaancaydin/carRaceGame/README.md

 Car Racing Game
 A simple and fun car racing game built with HTML5 Canvas.

+🚗💨<a href="https://kaancaydin.github.io/carRaceGame/">Click here to play the game! </a>

 How to Play
 Use LEFT and RIGHT arrow keys to move your car